-Man makes money from mayonnaise moans
+Man 'makes' money from mayonnaise moans

 He has advised others to also moan about shoddy service.

-Mr Owen told the BBC he makes about £90 a year moaning about mayo-related menu mess-ups and the rest of the money from complaining about poor service - and has made about £3,000 since he first started to complain.
+Mr Owen told the BBC he makes about £90 a month moaning about mayo-related menu mess-ups when he specifically asked for "no mayo" and the rest of the money from complaining about poor service - and has made about £3,000 since he first started to complain.

 "The worst culprit is the burger - they always put mayonnaise on burgers," he said.